30 Apr Queensland highlights and wish-list

-From whale watching to bush walking, here’s our Queensland wish-list, inspired by this Queensland guide which has a calendar of the state’s highlights and year-round events.
+From whale watching to bush walking, here’s our Queensland wish-list.

 Turtles nest along the beaches in Southern Queensland in November and the cute hatchlings emerge between January and March.
 We’d love to watch one of these night-time hatchings, which are best seen from Heron Island, Lady Elliot Island or the Mon Repos Conservation Centre.